-- All services provided to injured workers by their students. - Ensuring that the work students perform does not exceed their education, skills and abilities nor the supervising therapist's scope of practice. - Providing supervision (reference Definitions) to the student regardless of what setting care is being rendered in (clinic, hospital or skilled nursing facility). - Co-signing all documentation for services rendered to injured workers. - Keep a copy of the private agreement between them and the student in accordance with WAC 296-20-02005 Keeping of records.
+- All services provided to injured workers by their students. - Ensuring that the work students perform does not exceed their education, skills, and abilities, nor the supervising therapist's scope of practice. - Providing supervision to the student regardless of what setting care is being rendered in (clinic, hospital or skilled nursing facility). - Ensuring that all documentation requirements are met. - Co-signing all documentation for services rendered to injured workers. - Keep a copy of the private agreement between them and the student in accordance with WAC 296-20-02005.

 Students won't be directly reimbursed for their time or services.

-(Refer to WAC 296-20-015 (3) Who may treat.)
+Links: For more information, see WAC 296-20-015.